cytopia/devilbox/docs/examples/setup-codeigniter.rst

 .. code-block:: bash
    :caption: /etc/hosts
-   :name: /etc/hosts

    127.0.0.1 my-ci.loc

 .. seealso::
    For in-depth info about adding DNS records on Linux, Windows or MacOS see:
    :ref:`project_configuration_dns_records` or :ref:`global_configuration_auto_dns`.

 8. Open your browser